Caspian-X/TriviaMazeTeam6CSCD350/README.md

 # TriviaMazeTeam6CSCD350
+## Developers
-# Isaiah Weaver, Igor Svirgun, Griffin Foster
+Isaiah Weaver, Igor Svirgun, Griffin Foster

+# Installation
+Go to the release, download "TriviaMazeInstaller.exe", run the .exe to install the game and play it.